12.23. DD 23: Taler KYC

 IS 'TRUE if this is the current authoritative legitimization outcome';

-IS 'JSON array of KycRule objects to apply to the various operation types for this account; all KYC checks should first check if active new rules for a given account exist in this table (and apply specified measures); if not, it should check the default rules to decide if a measure is required';
+IS 'JSON object of type LegitimizationRuleSet with rules to apply to the various operation types for this account; all KYC checks should first check if active new rules for a given account exist in this table (and apply specified measures); if not, it should check the default rules to decide if a measure is required';

 CREATE INDEX legitimization_outcomes_active